Malayalam Actor Vijayan Peringode, Known For Character Roles, Passes Away!

-Malayalam Actor Vijayan Peringode, who has acted in a good number of Malayalam movies, passed away this morning (May 22, 2018).
-Reportedly, the who was 66 years old had suffered a heart attack.
+Malayalam actor Vijayan Peringode, who has acted in a good number of Malayalam movies, passed away this morning (May 22, 2018).
+Reportedly, the 66-year-old actor suffered a heart attack.

 Vijayan Peringode made his entry to the film industry as a production executive and later went on to become a prominent presence in the Malayalam films.
 He is well-known for short yet important roles in the films of the 1990s and 2000s.
 The actor has appeared in a good number of films directed by film-makers like Priyadarshan, Sathyan Anthikkad, Lal Jose etc.